fengjixuchui/hardware-village/usb/README.md

 ## Agenda

-This was the plan, didn't cover all.
+This is the plan, have't covered all yet.

 ### Part 1: USB 101